Skip to main content

 Snowflake External Access Integration

-How Snowflake gates outbound HTTPS from stored procedures
+How Snowflake gates outbound HTTPS from UDFs and stored procedures

 Snowflake Cortex Agents